dprice80/mni2fs/README.md

 NOTE: This is the beta version, so please check your results carefully.
 Report any bugs at github, or send me an email (dprice80@gmail.com)

 Instructions

 Download the repository *.m files

-Download the support files below.
-Unpack the support files in to your mnitofs directory and add all folders to your path (see example).
+Download the support files from github.com/dprice80/mnitofs/releases Unpack the support files into your mnitofs directory and add all folders to your path (see example).
-Note: You must have the /surf folder in your mnitofs root directory, but you can move all other folders.
-If you have SPM on your path you might want to remove gifti-1.4 as SPM will complain about this being in two places.
+Note: You must have the /surf folder in your mnitofs root directory, but you can move all other folders elsewhere.
+If you have SPM on your path you might want to remove gifti-1.4 from the mnitofs root folder, as SPM will complain about this being in two places (this is the case for SPM 12).